For showtimes, click here.

 Just like that, Griffith landed the lead.

-It was on the set of the Broadway play that Andy and Don met for the first time.
+It was on the stage of the Broadway play that Andy and Don met for the first time.
 Griffith recognized Knott’s voice from radio, and the conversation went on from there.

 “Both of us were inherently shy people, but now the ice was broken,” Don remembered.